alecive/alecive.github.io/_posts/cv/2017-02-08-CV-AlessandroRoncone.md

   {% when 15 %}  fifteen
 {% endcase %}{% endcapture %}

 Energetic and resourceful Robotics Engineer with more than {{ yearDiffStr | strip_newlines }} years' research experience and a proven publication track record.
 Motivated by intellectually challenging projects as well as personal achievements, I pride myself on possessing a very diverse set of skills.
 I am capable of pursuing individual research aimed at the development of novel technologies, but I particularly love to be part of a team with bright people working toward ambitious ideas.
-I make robots work, and I do so by implementing scalable, robust, and elegant code.
+I make robots work, and I hold a deep commitment to doing so while implementing scalable, robust, and elegant code.

 ---
 {: class="no-print"}